The Best Places to Snowboard or Ski Near Chicago with Kids

 60 minute drive from Chicago

 Downhill skiing, snowboarding, and snow tubing are all available for some serious winter family fun, and all just a short drive from the city.
 Villa Olivia makes its own snow and has seven ski runs, a chair lift, six tow ropes, and even a tubing hill.
-In 2020 the snow is late in coming, and Villa Olivia opens on December 26.
+In 2021 the snow is late in coming, and Villa Olivia opened on December 17.

 Covid-19 safety measures: Villa Olivia requires that face masks be worn at all times.
 They are also managing the number of people allowed in the Ski Lodge.
 Advance purchase of tickets and booking of lessons online is highly recommended.
 Check the website for the most current information before you go.